 Tunnel View Trail is very narrow and overgrown in places.
 It is lined by patches of poison oak, so long pants are recommended.
 No permit is required to hike Tunnel View and Trespass Trails Loop, but there is a $2 fee to park at the trailhead.

-To get to the trailhead: From Santa Barbara, drive 30 miles west on the 101 Freeway.
+To get to the trailhead: From Santa Barbara, drive 30 miles west on Highway 101.
 When the freeway turns inland, pass the Gaviota Rest Area and drive 1.5 miles to the next exit (132) labeled California One (Lompoc / Vandenberg AFB).
 At the top of the ramp, turn right and make another immediate right on the unnamed Gaviota Park Boundary Road.
 Continue 1/3 of a mile to the cul-de-sac at road’s end.

 From Buellton to the north, take the 101 South for 8 miles to the exit for California One.
 Turn left across the freeway and make a right on the frontage road to the trailhead.